ceph/ceph/doc/cluster-ops/add-or-rm-mons.rst

 Removing Monitors
 =================

-When you remove monitors from a cluster, Ceph monitors use PAXOS to establish consensus about the master cluster map, so you must have an odd number of monitors to establish a quorum for consensus about the cluster map.
+When you remove monitors from a cluster, consider that Ceph monitors use PAXOS to establish consensus about the master cluster map.
+You must have a sufficient number of monitors to establish a quorum for consensus about the cluster map.

 Removing a Monitor (Manual)
 ---------------------------

 This procedure removes a ``ceph-mon`` daemon from your cluster.
-If this procedure results in an even number of daemons, you may add or remove another monitor  until you have an odd number of ``ceph-mon`` daemons.
+If this procedure results in only two monitor daemons, you may add or remove another monitor until you have a number of ``ceph-mon`` daemons that can achieve a quorum.

 #.
 Stop the monitor. ::